likhonsh3ikh/Abhaynagar-News/README.md

 # Abhaynagar News

-Abhaynagar News is a local news portal showcasing the latest updates from Abhaynagar.
-The website is built using HTML, JavaScript, and Supabase for dynamic content loading.
+Abhaynagar News is a modern, responsive news portal built with Supabase for dynamic data management, including the ability to create news articles as an admin.

 ## Features

+- Admin-only access for creating news.
-- Automatically fetches news articles from Supabase.
+- News dynamically fetched from Supabase.
-- Responsive and modern UI using Tailwind CSS.
+- SEO and performance optimizations.
-- Easy-to-use backend with Supabase for managing news.
+- Mobile-first, fully responsive design.
+- Bangla font support for content.

-## Setup
+## Setup Instructions

-1. **Vercel Deployment**
-   - Clone this repository.
+1. Clone this repository.
-   - Create a Vercel project and link it to the repository.
-   - Add the following environment variables in Vercel:
+2. Set up environment variables in Vercel:
-     - `SUPABASE_URL`: Your Supabase URL.
-     - `SUPABASE_ANON_KEY`: Your Supabase anon key.

-2. **Supabase Setup**
-   - Create a Supabase project.
-   - Set up a table called `news` with the following columns:
-     - `title` (Text)
-     - `description` (Text)
+   - `SUPABASE_URL`
-     - `ogImage` (Text)
+   - `SUPABASE_ANON_KEY`
-     - `url` (Text)
+   - `ADMIN_USERNAME`
-     - `created_at` (Timestamp)
+   - `ADMIN_PASSWORD`

-3. **Deploy to Vercel**
+3. Deploy to Vercel.
-   - Push your project to GitHub and deploy it on Vercel.
+4. Access the site and create news from `/create.html`.

+## Admin Login

+Login is required to create news articles.
+Use the credentials set in the `.env` file.